Passing California Smog Tests

 6. Functional Test (EGR):

 In addition to engine rpm and timing, the smog techs might test the EGR system.
 EGR works by introducing a small portion of the exhaust back through the intake.
 The goal is to reduce NOx emissions which are produced at high temperatures.
 Reducing the oxygen level == lowering the combustion temperature.
 When there is less O2 to combine with the N2 present in air == less NOx.
-It's effective but since the engine wasn't designed to run on exhaust has there is a performance loss.
+It's effective but since the engine wasn't designed to run on exhaust there is a performance loss.

 The valve is meant to be closed at idle and at wide open throttle (WOT) and open the rest of the time.
-The early EGR system from 73 thru 76 ½ was electo-vacuum operated and the latter system purely mechanical via linkage to the throttle.
+The early EGR system from 73 thru 76 ½ was electo-vacuum operated and the later system purely mechanical via linkage to the throttle.
 The techs test the EGR by disconnecting the switch/linkage and watching the engine RPMs as they activate it manually.

 The first step is to perform a visual inspection yourself before the test: